 Jesus Christ and women

 Jesus Christ is the greatest liberator of women from the bondage of slavery and mistreatment.
 He broke the mold by speaking to women in public (John 4:1-44), healing them in times of uncleanliness and despair (Mark 5:25-34), and defending them at great points of weakness and scorn (John 8:1-11).
 Jesus maintained close relationships with Mary Magdalene and other women who cared for Him after His death on the cross.
 He made them into the first witnesses of his resurrection.
 After the resurrection, ascension, and pouring out of His Holy Spirit upon men and women of the church, we now are able to live out the male/female relationship that God originally intended.
 Men and women are equal in the sight of God for “there is no male or female for we are all one in Christ Jesus” (Galatians 3:28).
 However, equality does not mean that men and women can do the same thing; men and women are made differently, gifted differently, and complement each other to fulfill the purposes of God.

 Positions in the church

-While most roles and positions can be shared by men and women in society (executive jobs in the business world, community leadership roles, political office), the New Testament speaks about male leadership in the realms of marriage and church government (Ephesians 5:22-33; 1 Timothy 2:12-14).
+Most roles and positions can be shared by men and women in society (executive jobs in the business world, community leadership roles, political office).
+However, the New Testament speaks about male leadership in the realms of marriage and church government (Ephesians 5:22-33; 1 Timothy 2:12-14).
 Leadership, however, comes with great cost.
 Too often, societies make leadership into a right to be obtained to demonstrate dominance over others; not so in the New Covenant of Christ.
 Leadership is the greatest act of servant-hood.
 Christ is head of the church and died for the church’s sins.
 The husband is the head of the wife and is to lay down his life for her.
 In response, the church is submissive to Christ’s will and the wife respects the will of the husband.
 To take the role of leader is to put yourself last in the interest of serving others.